pyrocko/kite/doc/source/talpa.rst

     Source parameter dialog for an :class:`~kite.sources.OkadaSource`.

-Saving and Saving a Sandbox
+Saving and Loading a Sandbox
 ----------------------------

 The scene can be saved and loaded through the :menuselection:`File` menu.